-With a president, one of the the riches men ever, and the untouchable man who helped bring down Al Capone, the history of Lakeview is everywhere.
+With a president, one of the riches men ever, and the untouchable man who helped bring down Al Capone, the history of Lakeview is everywhere.
 James Garfield was shot only four months after his inauguration as America’s 20th president.
 It took over two months for him to succumb, not to the bullet, but to the poor care he was given by his doctors.
-At the time people commented that he had already left his body and gone wondering around at times.
+At the time people commented that he had already left his body and gone wandering around at times.
 Even after his burial this is said to be the case.
 The cemetery also houses it share of Weeping Angles and moving statues.
 The most famous is “The Angel of Death Victorious.”
-The Collinwood Memorial, where 10 unknow children from the Collinwood school fire, is also located here.
+The Collinwood Memorial, where 10 unknown children from the Collinwood school fire are buried, is also located here.
 Probably the most eerie stories from the place are that of the moving tombstones.

 Columbus’s Green Lawn Cemetery: